hashicorp/consul/website/content/README.md

 - `discover/load-balancer/nginx` contains instructions for using NGINX as a load balancer based on Consul service discovery results.
 - `east-west/cluster-peering/establish/k8s` contains instructions for creating new connections between Consul clusters running on Kubernetes in different regions or cloud providers.
+- `register/service/k8s/external` contains information about registering services running on external nodes to Consul on Kubernetes by configuring them to join the Consul datacenter.
+- `register/external/k8s` contains information about registering services running on external nodes to Consul on Kubernetes with Consul External Services Manager (ESM).

 ## Controlled vocabulary